jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 Note:
-If you change the environment variables you'll need to restart vscode or jupyter notebooks once you restart you'll see it in `sys.path`
+If you change the environment variables you'll need to restart VSCode or Jupyter Notebooks.
+Once you restart you'll see the addition in `sys.path`